espnet/espnet/doc/espnet2_format_wav_scp.md

 especially regarding the sampling frequency and the data precision.
 If you　are conservative with your new recipe, we recommend converting them to the original recipe's audio format.
-For example, 16khz and int16 audio files are typically used in our ASR recipes.
+For example, 16khz and int16 audio is typically used in our ASR recipes.

 ## The audio file formats supported in ESPnet2